-The tech industry has seen massive changes and of particular has been the revolution that has taken place in the smartphone market.
-Every manufacturer has been put to task to match up with the competition to offer the most advanced piece of tech and this has led to the production of highly sophisticated gadgets that many have enjoyed using.
+The tech industry has seen massive changes, and in particular, has been the revolution that has taken place in the smartphone market.
+Every manufacturer has been tasked to match up with the competition to offer the most advanced piece of tech, which has led to the production of highly sophisticated gadgets that many have enjoyed using.
 One of the most recent gadgets to be unveiled by Apple is the iPhone X, a smartphone that represents a shift in the design convention adopted by Apple.
-The phone has also come as a new dawn as regards security due to their Face ID facial recognition system that is said to be the most secure on the planet.
+The phone has also come as a new dawn as regards security due to its Face ID facial recognition system, which is said to be the most secure on the planet.

 To help buyers understand how the system works, experts like Ian Andrews have taken time to share reviews and opinions about the Face ID feature included in the iPhone X. Ian Andrews is a tech expert and enthusiast who has been keenly following the trends in the tech industry and in the course of his observation he has also got the opportunity to gather useful information that has helped him write objective reviews.
 In this section, he shares the pros and cons of the Face ID facial recognition system used on the iPhone X.